aminabromand/sometotest/README.md

 a gui with jetty http Server and Client to work with test module test-eagent-client

 ## test-httpClient
-tests apache httpClient
+tests apache httpClient features
-1. sends .png file as multipartFormData to test module test-jetty
+* sends .png file as multipartFormData
-2. sends .png file as base64 encoded string embedded in a json to test module test-jetty
+* sends .png file as base64 encoded string embedded in a json
+* sends a string to a basic auth secured http endpoint
+* sends a string to an ssl secured https endpoint (self signed) all features can be tested by sending them to test module test-jetty

 ## test-jetty
-tests jetty server
+tests jetty server different handlers:
-* recieves and saves multipartFormData from test module test httpClient
+* recieves and saves multipartFormData
-* recieves from test module test httpClient json, extracts base64 encoded string, decodes and saves as .png file
+* recieves json, extracts base64 encoded string, decodes and saves as .png file
+* recieves a post request on a basic auth secured endpoint
+* recieves a post request on an ssl secured endpoint (self signed) all handlers can be tested with requests from test module test-httpClient

 ## test-json
 tests google gson framework